delonnewman/time-of-day/README.md

 # TimeOfDay

-A Ruby object that represents a given time-of-day.
+A Ruby object that represents a given time-of-day separate from any Date information.
 Makes it easy to perform work time calculations (based on U.S. federal regulations).

 ## Synopsis